julep-ai/julep/README.md

 - **Statefulness By Design**: Build AI apps without needing to write code to embed, save and retrieve conversation history.
 Deals with context windows by using CozoDB; a transactional, relational-graph-vector database.
 - **Automatic Function Calling**: No need to handle function calling manually.
 Julep deals with calling the function, parsing the response, retrying in case of failures and passing the response into the context.
+- **Production-ready**: Julep comes ready to be deployed to production using Docker Compose.
+Support for k8s coming soon!
 - ***Cron-like asynchronous functions**: Support for functions to be executed periodically and asynchronously.
 - ***90+ tools built-in**: Connect your AI app to 150+ third-party applications using [Composio](https://composio.dev/) natively.
 - ***Use and switch between any LLMs anytime**: Switch and use different LLMs, providers and models, self-hosted or otherwise by changing only *one line of code*